MGXlab/DNNGIOR/README.md

 ## Cite

-The paper that will accompany the tool is can be found here:\
+The paper that accompanies the tool can be found here:\
 https://www.cell.com/iscience/fulltext/S2589-0042(24)02574-4